EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/urban_unmixing/tutorial.rst

    :align: right
    :width: 30%

-This tutorial is part of the `HYPERedu online learning platform <https://eo-college.org/resource-spectrum/hyperspectral/>`_, an education initiative within the `EnMAP mission <https://www.enmap.org/>`_ hosted on EO College.
-HYPERedu provides annotated slide collections and hands-on tutorials using the open-source EnMAP-Box software, targeting basic principles, methods as well as applications of imaging spectroscopy.
+This tutorial is featured on the `HYPERedu online learning platform <https://eo-college.org/resource-spectrum/hyperspectral/>`_, an educational initiative under the `EnMAP mission <https://www.enmap.org/>`_ hosted on EO College.
+HYPERedu offers annotated slide collections and hands-on tutorials utilizing the open-source EnMAP-Box software, covering fundamental principles, methods, and applications of imaging spectroscopy.

-Annotated slide collections for the tutorial *Regression-based unmixing of urban land cover* and a software description unit for the EnMAP-Box are provided here:
+Slide collections with annotations for the tutorial on *Regression-based unmixing of urban land cover* and a software description unit for the EnMAP-Box can be found here:

 * `Tutorial slides <https://eo-college.org/resource/regression-based-unmixing-of-urban-land-cover/>`_
 * `EnMAP software description <https://eo-college.org/resource/enmap-box/>`_

-Complementary to this tutorial, the unit *Imaging spectroscopy for urban mapping* provides an introduction to the capabilities of imaging spectroscopy for urban mapping.
+In addition to this tutorial, the unit *Imaging spectroscopy for urban mapping* offers an introduction to the capabilities of imaging spectroscopy for urban mapping.

 * `Urban mapping unit <https://eo-college.org/resource/imaging-spectroscopy-for-urban-mapping/>`_

 2. Content
 ----------

-Land cover fraction mapping based on unmixing is well suited to describe the composition of surface types in heterogeneous environments.
-Especially when using coarser spatial resolution satellite data with a high share of mixed pixels, fraction mapping is more useful than a discrete classification.
-This, for example, applies to the use of 30 m resolution imagery from the spaceborne imaging spectrometer mission EnMAP for urban mapping.
+Land cover fraction mapping based on unmixing is well suited to describe the composition of surface types in heterogeneous environments, particularly when using coarser spatial resolution satellite data with a high share of mixed pixels.
+Fraction mapping proves more useful than discrete classification, as exemplified by the utilization of 30 m resolution imagery from the spaceborne imaging spectrometer mission EnMAP for urban mapping.

-This tutorial focuses on regression-based unmixing of urban land cover using synthetically mixed training data from spectral libraries.
-Hyperspectral images from the airborne HyMap sensor and the spaceborne EnMAP mission (here simulated from HyMap), a corresponding spectral library, and reference land cover information are used for different exercises within this tutorial.
-These aim at providing both a theoretical background related to challenges in urban mapping and a hands-on training for working with the EnMAP-Box.
+This tutorial focuses on regression-based unmixing of urban land cover, utilizing synthetically mixed training data from spectral libraries.
+The exercises incorporate hyperspectral images from both the airborne HyMap sensor and the spaceborne EnMAP mission (simulated here from HyMap), along with a corresponding spectral library and reference land cover information.
+The tutorial is designed to offer both a theoretical foundation addressing challenges in urban mapping and a hands-on training for effectively working the EnMAP-Box.

 3. Requirements
 ---------------

-This tutorial requires at least version 3.13.0 of the EnMAP-Box 3.
-There might be some minor changes for higher versions (e.g., changed menu labels, added parameter options, etc.).
+This tutorial is designed for EnMAP-Box 3, version 3.13.0 or higher.
+Minor changes may be present in subsequent versions, such as modified menu labels or added parameter options.

 4. Further Reading
 ------------------

 We recommend [1]_ for a comprehensive overview on imaging spectroscopy of urban environments.
-We refer to [2]_ and [3]_ for conceptual introductions into the regression-based unmixing workflow using synthetically mixed training data from spectral libraries, and [4]_ for a description of the latest implementation.
+We refer to [2]_ and [3]_ for conceptual introductions into the regression-based unmixing workflow using synthetically mixed training data, and [4]_ for a description of the latest implementation.

 ..
 [1] van der Linden, et al. (2018).
 Imaging Spectroscopy of Urban Environments.
 Surveys in Geophysics. `https://doi.org/10.1007/s10712-018-9486-y <https://doi.org/10.1007/s10712-018-9486-y>`_
 ..
 [2] Okujeni, A., et al. (2013).
 Support vector regression and synthetically mixed training data for quantifying urban land cover.
 Remote Sensing of Environment. `https://doi.org/10.1016/j.rse.2013.06.007 <https://doi.org/10.1016/j.rse.2013.06.007>`_